This is a list of slides to keep people using Notable on a regular basis.

 <p>Cool, I like the direction of that.
 Maybe the thumbnail grows in size on hover?</p>Bryan Zmijewski

 <p>The stats is key to keeping our conversion healthy.
 A few folks already asked for a stats on the post.
 How many people viewed the post, how many commented on it, what do I have to do next, etc... </p>Dmitry Dragilev

 Tell me more about this post...how many notes, views and comments...get me invested in taking action.
 I'd like some similar thinking on the thumbnails.
-Bryan Zmijewski, about 8 years
+Bryan Zmijewski, over 8 years

 Encourage users to take action.
 Help me see how to do something immediately.
 New posts, new comments, etc...